-What is Paris like in the spring?
 Spring in Paris is literally divine.
-The blossoms colour the city that is emerging from a grey winter and glorious scents ride the breeze.
 Henry Miller said it perfectly, “When spring comes to Paris the humblest mortal alive must feel that he dwells in paradise.”

 And what is that spring in Paris song?
-Cole Porter had it right in 1953 with his hit song, I love Paris in the Springtime (J’aime Paris au Printemps).
+Cole Porter had it right in 1953 with his hit song, I love Paris in the Springtime (J’aime Paris au printemps).
 I’m immediately humming.
-Paris in the spring might just be the best time to visit Paris.
+Spring in Paris, in my opinion, is the best time to visit the City of Love.

 1. Spring In Paris Weather

-Spring runs from March 20 – June 21 and so, of course, Paris spring weather varies quite a bit.
+Spring in Paris runs from Thursday, March 20, 2025, to Saturday, June 21, 2025.
+With the spring season being three full months, Paris’s spring weather varies quite a bit.
 Mornings and evenings can be a bit chilly with daytime highs on sunny days feeling glorious.

 Month | Minimum | Max Temp. | Rain |